knocean/practises/nixos/README.md

 # NixOS

 Nix is a package manager for Linux and macOS with many characteristics of a functional programming language.
 NixOS is a Linux distribution built on Nix.
+The key benefits are declarative configuration and fully reproducible environments.

 ## Links